North Berwick Witches

 He was eventually betrothed to Anne of Denmark, which was a political arrangement, Anne being the King of Denmark’s sister.
 Although most royal marriages were arranged for political reasons, in the best-case scenario, the couple would grow fond of each other, perhaps even fall in love with each other.

 But history tells us that this was not the case for James VI of Scotland and Anne of Denmark.
 Apparently, their relationship was to remain aloof.
 James seemed to prefer the company of men.
 Indeed, he was known for enjoying time spent in what we might call today a “man cave,” playing cards and bantering with his male friends.
 There have been suggestions that his affections for men went beyond the platonic.

-Did his lack of an immediate family make it difficult for him to be emotionally available to his wife, or make him into a hard person lacking in humane compassion?
+Did his lack of an immediate family make it difficult for him to be emotionally available to his wife or make him into a hard person lacking in humane compassion?
 Did his lack of a strong female presence cause him to mistrust women?
-Did his obsessive personality trigger from psychological issues?
+Was his obsessive personality triggered by psychological issues?